nmsutton/MazeRunner/README.md

 ## Neural Computation

 Grid and place cells, and oscillatory rhythms will be modeled.
 Initially the work will be from oscillatory interference formulas by Dr. Neil Burgess \[1\].
-Alternatively spatial memory formulas from Dr. Michael Hasselmo may be used instead, that effort is being looked into \[2\].
+Integrating spatial memory formulas from Dr. Michael Hasselmo is also a goal \[2\].
 Similar methods to those of an existing Sheynikhovich, et al., 3d maze simulation will be included \[3\].
-Recreation of observed mouse neural activity can be used in the maze tasks and theories of neural mechanisms can be explored.
+Recreation of observed mouse neural activity will be used in the maze tasks as a ground truth for training and testing models.
+A source of in vivo recorded activity will be the open access data from Dr. Gyorgy Buzsáki's lab that was obtained in spatial memory task experiments \[4\].
+Theories of neural mechanisms can be explored through modifying neural properties.
 Eventual work can include addressing open questions existing in the current state of spatial memory models.

 Presently functional:
 * Saved images from the maze are processed by a Gabor filter using OpenCV.
 That will be visual stimulus input into neural networks of spatial memory cells to learn the maze.